ROADBEDS

-They provide the striper traveling lanes since the lake bottom consists mostly of flooded trees.
-It is an easier way for them to travel and hunt for bait.
-Stripers can be located here at some point during the day.
+Roadbeds provide Stripers with traveling lanes since the lake bottom consists mostly of flooded trees making it easier for them to hunt for bait.
+The sun heats up the roadbed attracting bait fish, so the Stripers can be located here at some point during the day.

 AQUALAND